OSI Systems (OSIS)

 With $1.75 billion in revenue over the past 12 months, OSI Systems is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.
 On the bright side, it can still flex high growth rates because it’s working from a smaller revenue base.

-As you can see below, OSI Systems grew its sales at an impressive 9.2% compounded annual growth rate over the last five years.
-This is an encouraging starting point for our analysis because it shows OSI Systems’s demand was higher than many business services companies.
+As you can see below, OSI Systems grew its sales at an impressive 9.8% compounded annual growth rate over the last five years.
+This is a great starting point for our analysis because it shows OSI Systems’s demand was higher than many business services companies.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-OSI Systems’s annualized revenue growth of 16.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-OSI Systems Year-On-Year Revenue Growth
+OSI Systems’s annualized revenue growth of 13.3% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-We can dig further into the company’s revenue dynamics by analyzing its most important segment, Security.
-Over the last two years, OSI Systems’s Security revenue (inspection systems) averaged 27.4% year-on-year growth.
+OSI Systems also breaks out the revenue for its most important segment, Security.
+Over the last two years, OSI Systems’s Security revenue (inspection systems) averaged 23.2% year-on-year growth.
 This segment has outperformed its total sales during the same period, lifting the company’s performance.
-OSI Systems Quarterly Revenue by Segment

-Looking ahead, sell-side analysts expect revenue to grow 5.3% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is above the sector average and implies the market is baking in some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 7.6% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is healthy and indicates the market is forecasting success for its products and services.

 6. Operating Margin

-Looking at the trend in its profitability, OSI Systems’s operating margin rose by 2 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, OSI Systems’s operating margin rose by 2.3 percentage points over the last five years, as its sales growth gave it operating leverage.

-In Q3, OSI Systems generated an operating margin profit margin of 8.6%, in line with the same quarter last year.
+This quarter, OSI Systems generated an operating margin profit margin of 13.8%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share